Rarst/ComposePOT/readme.md

-# ComposePOT — WordPress POT tools reboot
+# ComposePOT — WP MakePOT reboot

 ComposePOT (`compot`) is a fork of MakePOT tools (and related classes) for working with gettext files from WordPress core.